-This Supplementary Information Form must be returned directly to Abbey Catholic Primary School at Sutton Road, Erdington, Birmingham, B23 6QL by 15th January 2025
+This Supplementary Information Form must be returned directly to Abbey Catholic Primary School at Sutton Road, Erdington, Birmingham, B23 6QL by 15th January 2026

 Please note that this is NOT the local authority's Common Application Form.
 As well as completing this Supplementary Information Form and returning it directly to the school, you MUST also complete the local authority's Common Application Form otherwise your application will be deemed incomplete and therefore invalid.
+In compliance with the General Data Protection Regulation (GDPR) and the Data Protection Act 2018, we wish to ensure that you are aware of the purpose for which we collect and process the data we have asked for on this form.